New Moon on

 True anomaly ∠170.5°

-The true anomaly is ∠170.5°.
-At the beginning of the next synodic month the true anomaly is going to be ∠193.2°.
+The true anomaly of the Moon orbit is ∠170.5° and at the beginning of the next lunar synodic month the true anomaly is going to be ∠193.2°.

-13 days after point of perigee on 30 May 2075 at 22:32 in ♐ Sagittarius.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next day, until the Moon reaches the point of next apogee on 14 June 2075 at 16:13 in ♊ Gemini.
+13 days since point of perigee on 30 May 2075 at 22:32 in ♐ Sagittarius the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next day until the Moon reaches the point of next apogee on 14 June 2075 at 16:13 in ♊ Gemini.

 Distance to Moon 404 994 km